Abridged vs Unabridged Audiobooks: Pros and Cons

 That directly reflects the use cases mentioned above (post-secondary students looking to be familiarized with classic literature, introducing children to audiobooks, etc.), and also speaks to the state of mind people are in when seeking out an audiobook in an abridged format.
 That state of mind being more of a “Can I have just the main information I need, quickly please and thanks?”
 Rather than the riding-the-waves state of mind that one is in when seeking out an unabridged audiobook format.

 As expected, the categories offering the most unabridged audiobook formats are Literature and Fiction, and Mystery and Thrillers.
 These are the types of novels offering thick plots and character development so rich you can almost taste it!
 People who love these genres will be less likely to seek out an abridged version of a book from these genres.

-To Recap on What to Consider When Choosing Your Next Audiobook Publishing Format
+What to Consider When Choosing Your Next Audiobook Publishing Format?

 The discussions on this go far and wide.
 And though there is an overwhelming favoritism for unabridged audiobooks, there are a few remaining use cases for abridged audiobooks.

 So long as publishers and producers are paying attention to their audiences needs and the genre of the literary work, they will make the best decision for their customer.